wagiminator/ATtiny85-TinyCandle/README.md

 |T1L|"1"-Bit, LOW time|450 ns|600 ns|5000 ns|
 |TCT|Total Cycle Time|1150 ns|1250 ns|5500 ns|

+Apart from T0H, the maximum values can be even higher, depending on when the NeoPixels actually latch the sent data.
 Assuming that the microcontroller runs with a clock frequency of 8 MHz, the following simple bit-banging function for the transmission of a data byte to the NeoPixels string was implemented:

 ```c
 // Send a byte to the pixels string